 Officials end lockdown at Arizona Air Force base

-The Supreme Court won't hear an appeal from the family on TV's "Sister Wives" challenging Utah's law banning polygamy The U.S. Supreme Court will not hear an appeal from the family on TV's "Sister Wives" challenging Utah's law banning polygamy Marijuana is widely for sale in Colorado, but a bill moving through the state Legislature aims to crack down on those who sell weed illegally using online ads such as Craigslist Marijuana is widely for sale in Colorado, but a bill moving through the state Legislature aims to crack down on those who sell weed illegally using online ads such as Craigslist The third and most powerful in a series of storms pounded Southern California on Sunday, dropping nearly 4 inches of rain south of Los Angeles, flooding freeways and raising concerns about damaging mudslides Doctors treating former President George H.W.
-Bush and his wife at a Houston hospital are ... (more)
+The Air Force says Davis-Monthan Air Force base in Arizona is on lockdown after unconfirmed reports of gunshot sounds The Supreme Court won't hear an appeal from the family on TV's "Sister Wives" challenging Utah's law banning polygamy The U.S. Supreme Court will not hear an appeal from the family on TV's "Sister Wives" challenging Utah's law banning polygamy Marijuana is widely for sale in Colorado, but a bill moving through the state Legislature aims to crack down on those who sell weed illegally using online ads such as Craigslist Marijuana is widely for sale in Colorado, but a bill moving through the state Legislature aims to crack down on those who sell weed illegally using online ads such as Craigslist The third and most powerful in a series of storms pounded Southern California on Sunday, dropping nearly 4 inches of rain south of Los Angeles, flooding freeways and raising concerns ... (more)

 Add your comments below